Every Wrinkle Carries A Memory: An Integro-differential Bootstrap for Features in Cosmological Correlators: Perturbative solutions for small mass modulations

 As a non-trivial check, let us verify that the behaviour of our exchange diagram in the large mass limit $m_0\to \infty$ matches the EFT prediction above.
 Beginning with $F_0(U)$: while the contribution in the second line of \eqref{F0U} exponentially vanishes as $\mu\to \infty$, that in the first line asymptotically converges towards $F_0^{\text{EFT}}(U)$, up to order $\mu^{-4}$ corrections.
 As for $F_{\pm 1}$, the terms characterised by the coefficients $\mathcal{B}_n^{\pm}$ in the particular ansatz \eqref{eq: Fpm_part} are exponentially small, whereas those with the coefficient $\mathcal{A}^{\pm}_{n>0}$ are only power-law suppressed.
 Specifically,

 while $\mathcal{A}^{\pm}_{n>0}$ are of order $1/\mu^4$ or higher.
 By plugging the asymptotic form of $\mathcal{A}^{\pm}_{0}$ into \eqref{eq: Fpm_part} and neglecting the remaining terms, we recover the leading order EFT term $F^{\text{EFT}}_{\pm 1}$.
-Similarly, higher order EFT contributions could be isolated in \eqref{eq: Fpm_part} by keeping more powers of $1/\mu^2$ in the prefactors $\mathcal{A}^{\pm}_{n}$, and by expanding $_3F_2$ near $U=0$.\footnote{In this series, only a finite number of terms need to be included at a given order in the EFT expansion, because the coefficient of the $U^k$ term is already of order ${\cal O}(\mu^{-2k})$.}
+Similarly, higher order EFT contributions could be isolated in \eqref{eq: Fpm_part} by keeping more powers of $1/\mu^2$ in the prefactors $\mathcal{A}^{\pm}_{n}$, and by expanding $_3F_2$ near $U=0$.
+In this series, only a finite number of terms need to be included at a given order in the EFT expansion, because the coefficient of the $U^k$ term is already of order ${\cal O}(\mu^{-2k})$.

 Indeed, it is not an accident that the first line in \eqref{eq: Fpm_part} resembles the four-point function in the EFT, but rather a natural expectation from its analytic structure.
 Specifically, the corresponding contribution to the four-point function, contained in $\sum_{\pm} x_0^{\pm i\omega}F_{\pm 1}^{\text{ansatz}}$, is analytic in the magnitude of the exchanged momentum $k_3$.
-As a result, these parts correspond to the \textit{local} imprints of the heavy field exchange.\footnote{As we elaborated below \eqref{eq: soft_Fac}, this contribution originates from substituting the time-ordered propagator within $F_{++}$ with the retarded propagator $G_R$, thereby capturing all \textit{local} effects associated with the heavy field exchange.
+As a result, these parts correspond to the \textit{local} imprints of the heavy field exchange. {As we elaborated below \eqref{eq: soft_Fac}, this contribution originates from substituting the time-ordered propagator within $F_{++}$ with the retarded propagator $G_R$, thereby capturing all \textit{local} effects associated with the heavy field exchange.
 In terms of the four-point function kinematics, this contribution would be analytic in the exchanged momentum $\bm{s}$.
 However, after sending $\bm{k}_4\to 0$, analyticity remains only in $\sqrt{\bm{s}.\bm{s}}=k_3$.} By contrast, the remaining terms in $F^{\text{ansatz}}$ and the homogeneous part $F^{\text{hom}}_{\pm}(U)$ display non-analyticities proportional to $s^{\pm i\mu}$ and $s^{\pm i\mu\pm i\omega}$, respectively.
-In consequence, they encode the \textit{non-local} imprints of the heavy field, which are invisible at any finite order in the EFT expansion.
-However, as explained in Section \ref{symmetris-micro-anal}, these non-analytic terms are uniquely fixed by the factorisation property \eqref{factorisedFpp} in terms of the three-point building block $f$.
+These are, correspondingly, the \textit{non-local} imprints of the exchange of the heavy field, which remain invisible at any finite order in the EFT expansion.
+However, as explained in Section \ref{symmetris-micro-anal}, these non-analytic terms are uniquely fixed in terms of the three-point building block $f$, thanks to the factorisation property \eqref{factorisedFpp}.

 Already at leading order in the soft limit $s\to 0$, factorisation played an essential role in determining the free coefficients in the homogeneous piece $F^{\text{hom}}_{\pm 1}$.
 However, its implications go above and beyond the leading order soft behaviour, fixing \textit{all} terms in $F_{++}$ that are irrational in $k_3$.
 This includes the second part of $F_0(U)$ in \eqref{F0U}, the second part of $F^{\text{ansatz}}_{\pm 1}$ in \eqref{eq: Fpm_part}, as well as the entire homogeneous piece $F^{\text{hom}}$ in \eqref{Fhomfinal}, all of which by virtue of this property are fixed in terms of the three-point function $f$.